How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Is Wikipedia `High Quality'?

 \section{Is Wikipedia `High Quality'?}

 \citet{albalak2024surveydataselectionlanguage} outline a set of best practices for quality data selection and filtering.
 In this work, we examine the effects of their proposed model-agnostic filtering strategies,\footnote{We exclude classifier-based and perplexity-based filtering strategies measuring quality relative to a selection of data.} as applied to Wikipedia.
 Conceptually, we can recognize such filters as belonging to two distinct categories based on their underlying objective: 1) procedures for removing undesirable material from Wikipedia, such as foreign scripts and duplicate articles; and 2) heuristics that aim to enhance the existing data distribution by removing otherwise lower quality text according to a given metric (e.g. article length in characters).
-For the first category, we posit that if this step removes a substantial amount of text from a given Wikipedia dump, the removed content was not of high quality to begin with.
-We refer to this step as \emph{primary filtering}.
-For the second, we aim to further refine Wikipedia articles via \emph{heuristic filters} for even higher quality.
-Such a categorisation is also employed in the creation of MADLAD-400 \cite{kudugunta2023madlad400multilingualdocumentlevellarge}, where text is deduplicated in a preliminary step, followed by language identification and then heuristic-based filters are applied.